-Rapper and producer Shock G, also known as Humpty Hump of the Bay Area hip-hop crew Digital Underground, has died at age 57.
-The news comes just a little over a week that the hip hop community lost both fellow rappers DMX and Black Rob.
+Rapper and producer Shock G, also known as Humpty Hump of the Bay Area hip-hop crew Digital Underground, died in April 2021 at age 57.
+The news came just a little over a week that the hip-hop community lost both fellow rappers DMX and Black Rob.

 Shock G’s father, Edward Racker, later confirmed the news to TMZ, saying the rapper was found dead Thursday in a hotel room in Tampa, Fla.
 No cause of death was revealed, but Racker said there were no signs of trauma and that authorities will conduct an autopsy.